gesriot/xee-lite/README.md

 A fast, minimal image viewer for macOS, inspired by [Xee³](https://theunarchiver.com/xee).
 Built with SwiftUI and AppKit on top of native ImageIO – no dependencies, no Electron, no nonsense.

-Opens an image, discovers everything else in the same folder, and gets out of your way.
+Opens an image or archive, discovers everything else in the same folder, and gets out of your way.

 ---